 Children who commit arson typically fall into one of three categories:

-Odd as it may sound for a grown-up, sometimes children do things just to discover what happens.
-They have no cruel intentions, they just want to see what happens when a pile of papers burn.
-In the majority of these situations, the child is certain that they are working in a safe environment and, if anything happens, then it was clearly an accident (in the child's eye).
+Curious Odd as it may sound for a grown-up, sometimes children do things just to discover what happens.
+They have no cruel intentions, they just want to see what happens when a pile of paper burns.
+In the majority of these situations, the child is certain that they are working in a safe environment and if anything happens, then it was clearly an accident (in the child's eyes).

 The Arson Prevention Program for Children (TAPP-C) involves professionals from fire departments and community agencies across Ontario.
 The program will provide strategies to deal effectively with a child's fire-play or fire-setting.